 Back-To-Basics: Dirt Nibs In Paint

-Sometimes going back-to-basics can make the difference in a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 Refinishing defects can take many forms and be influenced by the technician, environment, product selection, or equipment maintenance to name a few.
 Let’s look at dirt nib inclusion during the refinishing processes.

 There has been improvement in the reduction of dirt nib inclusion during the refinishing process due to acknowledging the necessity of a clean environment.
 Paint booth maintenance, vacuum sanders, technician role separation, paint suits, etc. all aid in the reduction of dirt nib inclusion but do not eliminate them completely.